numdar335/interview_questions/README.md

 Most of my answers are boring, but there are some exceptions.
 One example is [my answer](https://github.com/numdar335/interview_questions/blob/main/Facebook/leetcode_0054.py) to the ["Spiral Matrix" question](https://leetcode.com/problems/spiral-matrix/), which <sub>(as of November 18, 2020)</sub> is faster <sub>(judging by program runtime, not necessarily by algorithmic efficiency)</sub> than 98.41% of all Python3 answers <sub>(to that question)</sub> that have ever been submitted to LeetCode!
 There are other examples too :D

-Uhh also keep in mind that most of my code here is **far** from optimal in terms of formatting and tweaking, and I feel really insecure about it but then again I can't make adjustments to all of it, it is a looot of code afterall.
+Uhh also keep in mind that most of my code here is **far** from optimal in terms of formatting and tweaking, and I feel really insecure about it but then again I don't really want to fix it, it is a looot of code afterall.